Zilliqa/zq2/README.md

 # Zilliqa 2.0 - The next evolution of Zilliqa

+Further documentation can be found in the `docs/` directory.

 ## Running a Node

 To start a node you need to pass a private key as a command line parameter.